Oaxoa/fp-booleans/README.md

 ### Why

-Being able to combine or negate booleans, boolean predicate functions and higher-order functions means lots of 💪 power.<br>
+Being able to combine or negate booleans, predicate functions and higher-order predicate functions means lots of 💪 power.<br>
 With a flexible yet simple API and TS annotations this can be easy too.